crate/crate/docs/appendices/release-notes/unreleased.rst

   <sql-copy-from-skip>` for :ref:`COPY FROM <sql-copy-from>` which allows
   skipping rows from the beginning while copying data.

-- Updated to Admin UI 1.24.0, which added Italian translations, and updated some dependency packages across the board.
+- Updated to Admin UI 1.24.1, which added Italian translations, updated some dependency packages across the board, and its tool chain.

 - Added support for dollar quoted strings, see :ref:`String Literal <string_literal>` for further details.